-Reading is the most challenging paper for many IELTS candidates and indeed it can be difficult.
-Some of the texts are really tough and the questions can be tricky, but time is the real problem.
+Many IELTS reading texts are really tough and the questions can be tricky, but time is the real problem for many candidates.
 How can you read and process 3 texts of 800-900 words in 60 minutes?
-One answer is skimming, another is scanning and it is this that I am going to look at in this article.
-Done well it can save you vital time, done badly it may be a waste of time.
-Scanning skills do need a little learning.
+One answer is skimming, another is scanning.

 What is scanning?